Skip to main content

 By Ewan Moore

-If you're new to the wonderful world of brass instruments, you might be wondering what really separates between the bass trombone and the tuba.
+If you're new to the wonderful world of brass instruments, you might be wondering what really separates the bass trombone and the tuba.
 At first glance, both are pretty hefty brass instruments that make low, deep sounds.
 Are they really so different?
 Well, dig a little deeper and you'll discover there are a wealth of differences between the two instruments.

 Read on to find out more about the differences in: